Cannabinoid / Terpenoid Table

 - Terpenes influence how cannabinoids behave.
 CBD mixed with linalool, myrcene and humulene could be more relaxing.
 CBD mixed with limonene, pinene and beta-caryophyllene could produce more energizing effects.

 - The flavor of cannabis is important, too.
-Flavonoids have anti-inflammatory effects all of their own, and play an interesting role in the cannabis plant’s survival as well.
+Flavonoids have anti-inflammatory effects all of their own and play an interesting role in the cannabis plant’s survival as well.

-- The big six cannabinoids are cannabigerol (CBG), tetrahydrocannabinol (THC), cannabidiol (CBD), cannabichromene (CBC), tetrahydrocannabivarin (THCV) and cannabinol (CBN).
+- The big six cannabinoids are cannabigerol (CBG), tetrahydrocannabinol (THC), cannabidiol (CBD), cannabichromene (CBC), tetrahydrocannabivarin (THCV), and cannabinol (CBN).
 These are the most prominent cannabinoids in the cannabis plant.
-Their acidic counterparts (CBGA, THCA, CBDA, CBCA and THCVA) and beta-caryophyllene could be considered honorary additions to the big six.
+Their acidic counterparts (CBGA, THCA, CBDA, CBCA, and THCVA) and beta-caryophyllene could be considered honorary additions to the big six.
 THC and CBD are the two main cannabinoids.
 All other cannabinoids are sometimes referred to as minor cannabinoids.

 - It is important to understand what the Endocannabinoid System (ECS) does and why cannabis may work for so many conditions.
 The ECS is intimately involved in homeostasis (the physiological processes that keep the body healthy and in balance, including sleep-wake cycles, pain sensation, appetite regulation and more) and inflammatory responses.
 When the body suffers from an injury or certain kinds of diseases, the ECS becomes dysregulated, and inflammatory responses go haywire.
 The theory is that ingesting the correct naturally-derived cannabinoids in the right dosage can help regulate the immune system and return the body back to its ideal, balanced state.

 - Everyone has their own individual endocannabinoid system (ECS).
-Whilst there are patterns in terms of which cannabinoids are useful for specific conditions, there is still much to be learnt in this area, and some people may require a different set of cannabinoids from another person due to individual differences in their ECS.
+Whilst there are patterns in terms of which cannabinoids are useful for specific conditions, there is still much to be learned in this area, and some people may require a different set of cannabinoids from another person due to individual differences in their ECS.

 - Ask yourself, “What do I hope to achieve with cannabis?”
 Do you want to be able to eat a full meal?
 Get a proper 6 – 8 hours of sleep?
 Walk a mile with much less pain in your joints and muscles?
 Set yourself some simple goals, and see how you can use medical cannabis effectively to achieve them.